whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Birchbox-Subscription-Box-October-2015-Review-Coupon.md

 <DD>Sample Size 0.14fl.oz., Value $.50 (Full Size 10oz. $34)</DD>
 </DL>

 <p>A hand cream that not only moisturizes your hands, but it also prevents sunspots from appearing there as well.
-The sample is a bit too tiny for me to see if it works though, especially since I have to use it on my hands, so I'm not sure if I'll be able to see results enough for me to want to buy.</p>
+The sample is a bit too tiny for me to see if it works though, especially since I have to use it on my hands, so I'm not sure if I'll be able to decide whether or not I love it or if it's just meh.</p>

 <br>